 When the parents both agree that the man is the father of the child, they can complete and sign a Voluntary Acknowledgment of Paternity.
 The acknowledgment can be signed either at the hospital or at a later date.
 It is a sworn statement that the father is, in fact, the child’s true legal father, and it grants him all legal rights and responsibilities that come with fatherhood.
 Once this form is signed, it becomes legally binding after 60 days.
 Unless there was an extraordinarily unusual circumstance by which the father was coerced or pressured into signing the acknowledgment, it cannot be revoked after the 60 days.

 How Does Legitimation Work?

 If the father and mother of the child marry each other after the child is born, the child may be legitimated.
 Legitimation is the process by which the father can gain parental rights to the child.
 It requires updating the child’s birth certificate and filing certain forms with the clerk of court in your area.
-Orlando Family Team can assist with this process.
+Your Orlando Family Team paternity attorney can assist with this process.